nehapatlolla/Foundation-Course/notes.md

 console.log(x1-x2);
 ```

-this is operator overloading.
+This is operator overloading.
 The ouput is 35, -2

 Here "+" prefers concatenation over addition( because tc39 wrote those protocols to concatenate instead of addition), and "-" has only one option to Subtract